Will President Donald Trump Be Realistic About Iran Nuclear Deal?

 Reuters is reporting that France’s foreign minister will be heading to Iran on Monday to make sure the Shiite Muslim nation knows that France is committed to doing business with them, which is only possible under the nuclear deal.

-The Iran Nuclear Deal was struck in 2015 with three European countries along with China and Russia.
+The Iran nuclear deal was struck in 2015 with three European countries along with China and Russia.
 It allowed the lifting of sanctions enough to where Iran could once again establish global trade connections, under the condition that they would limit their capacity to enrich uranium by 98 percent.
 When the deal was cut, France was quick to establish trade ties with Iran.

 In order to make sure that their business interests are secure, foreign minister Jean-Marc Ayrault will attend the Franco-Iranian economic forum on Tuesday where 50 French firms are expected to sign on for more business deals, which would secure their commitment to the nuclear agreement.